You Can't Take It with You (play): Act One

 The doorbell rings.
-Penny answers the door and greets the man standing there, thinking he must be Tony, but the man clarifies that he is a tax investigator named Wilbur C. Henderson, and he is investigating Grandpa for his evasion of income tax.
-When Henderson asks Grandpa why he owed twenty-four years of back income tax, Grandpa states he never believed in it, and that the government wouldn't know what to do with the money if he did pay it.
-Henderson becomes infuriated by Grandpa's answers to his questions.
-Henderson spots Grandpa's pet snakes, and runs out of the house in fear, but not before promising Grandpa that he will hear – one way or another – from the United States government.
+Penny answers the door and greets the visitor, thinking he must be Tony.
+The man at the door clarifies that his name is Wilbur C. Henderson, and he is investigating Grandpa for his evasion of income tax for the last twenty-four years.
+Grandpa refuses to pay, stating he never believed in it, and that the government would not know what to do with the money if he did pay it, angering Henderson.
+Henderson spots Grandpa's pet snakes and flees the house in fear, but not before promising Grandpa that he will be hearing from the United States government.

-The real Tony Kirby arrives, and Alice is nervous that her eccentric family will scare him away.
-As they attempt to leave, Mr. Boris Kolenkhov, Essie's extremely eccentric Russian ballet instructor, arrives and chats with the family, complaining about the Revolution.
+The real Tony Kirby arrives, and Alice is nervous that her family will scare him away.
+As they attempt to leave for their date, Mr. Boris Kolenkhov, Essie's eccentric Russian ballet instructor, arrives and complains to the family about the Revolution.
 During this discussion, Alice and Tony make their escape.
 The rest of the family sit down for dinner.

-Later that night, Tony and Alice return.
-They are deeply in love, but their intimacy is interrupted by the various members of the Vanderhof-Sycamore family drifting through the house doing their usual things.
-Tony and Alice become engaged to marry, and, after Tony leaves, Alice, totally happy, admires the new red glow of her father Paul's latest fireworks creation.
+Later that night, Tony and Alice return to Sycamore house.
+They are deeply in love, but Tony’s attempts to propose are repeatedly interrupted by the various members of the family.
+Finally, Tony and Alice become engaged to marry.